 Obviously, preventing damage due to open top containers is much safer and considerably cheaper than having to pay millions of dollars in restitution, fines and investigations.

-All DNV 2.7-1 & DNV 2.7-3 and similar chemical shipping containers with open tops fall under the U.S. regulations addressed in the DNV Standards of Certification.
+All DNV 2.7-1, DNV 2.7-3 and similar chemical shipping containers with open tops fall under the U.S. regulations addressed in the DNV Standards of Certification.
 In short, these containers must have top protection that is custom-fitted to the open frame shipping container; it is designed in such a manner so as to allow for crane hooks to be attached to the eye pads without potential endangerment of touching the chemical container.
-Additionally, netting must be strength tested and certified and the openings must meet specifications.
+Additionally, cargo netting must be strength tested and certified and the openings must meet specifications.
 In other words, not just any netting will do.

 It’s easy to forget just how dangerous shipping chemical tanks can be especially when there are so few accidents in the U.S. And, that is precisely the problem.
 Everyone gets lax when month after month and year after year nothing dangerous happens.
 There are some companies that start to feel as if the regulations are invented by some agency nerd just to make life hard on them.